jcblaisecruz02/awd-lstm/README.md

 For now, ULMFiT achieves a validation accuracy of 91.93%, which is 3.47 points below the paper's original result of 95.4%.
 I surmise that this score will get closer once I add in all the missing features.
 For now, the repo is a partial reproduction.

 The pretrained WikiText-103 model used in the results was also adapted from FastAI.
 I will update with newer scores once I add in distributed pretraining to train my own language model.

+\* *The finetuning code prefers Linear Warmup Schedulers over Slanted Triangular Learning Rate Schedulers, but for completion's sake, I will add STLR as an option.*

 # Credits
 Credits are due to the following: